adbrsln/naluri-space/README.md

 # Naluri Space Project

 The aim of this project is to calculate the circumference of the suns which some of the data is provided by the NASA website [NASA Sun Fact Sheets](https://nssdc.gsfc.nasa.gov/planetary/factsheet/sunfact.html).
+This application will calculate the most accurate pi value using nilankantha series then store it inside the database.

 ## Software Requirements